 - In 2011 Gymnastics Australia Board member Brennon Dowrick was special guest speaker in Port Moresby at the SP Sports Awards.
 Brennon represented Australia at two Olympic Games, three Commonwealth Games and seven World Championships.
 He was Australia’s first ever gymnastics Commonwealth Games Gold Medalist in 1990, a feat which he repeated in 1994.
 He was also Australia’s first Olympic Games finalist at the 1996 Atlanta Olympic Games.

 - Also in 2011 Laureen Tkacik and Trevor Dowdell were invited to conduct teacher training and student gymnastics clinics at Lihir International Primary School.
 Laureen and Trevor are gymnastics education experts from Queensland.

-And now, in 2018 the Papua New Guinea Gymnastics Federation has been formed, with gymnastics taking place in clubs and schools.
-President Hannah Bennet is leading a team of local and expat board members towards securing a sustainable future for the federation which has gained membership of the PNG Olympic Committee and International Gymnastics Federation.
-They have developed a strategic plan and two board members have recently taken part in an Oceania Sport Education Program MoSO (Management of Sports Organisations) Diploma Course.
+By 2018 the PNG Gymnastics Federation was formed, with gymnastics taking place in clubs and schools in PNG.
+President Hannah Bennet leads a team of local and expat board members to govern the federation which has been accepted for membership of PNG Olympic Committee (PNGOC) and The International Gymnastics Federation.
+They have developed a strategic plan and are working with the Oceania Gymnastics Union to develop policies and procedures to create a secure, sustainable future.

 In 2019 PNGGF commenced an Australian Government funded Pacific Sport Partnerships project in partnership with Badminton PNG, Oceania Badminton and Gymnastics Australia.
 The inclusive programs aim to improve health related behaviours of People with Disabilities through increased participation in Badminton and Gymnastics and to improve disability inclusion.